dhrishika/wchealthapp/README.md

 # Womanova App
 Welcome to the Womanova App Source Code!
 This application was built using the [Ionic Framework](https://ionicframework.com/framework)!
+>Login to Hostinger.com for access to the application data, server-side files, and the [WordPress content managment system](http://womanovaapp.com/).
 ## How to set up your device for development:

 ### Set up your environment: